Doraemon: Nobita's New Great Adventure into the Underworld: Plot

-Satisfied of what he has achieved, Nobita wishes to go back to the normal world.
-However, upon arrival, it was thrown out and destroyed making both of them distraught.
-Later, an earthquake occurs, Doraemon and Nobita head to Miyoko's home, where they save "Miyoko" from being killed.
-She then reveals that her father has been taken to the Demon Planet, and she escaped due to luck, and asks for help from Doraemon and Nobita to save her father.
-Eventually, she decides leaves alone as she does not want to endanger her friends.
+Satisfied with what he has achieved, Nobita wishes to return to the normal world.
+However, upon arrival, Mrs. Nobi throws it away to the landfill, and the Telephone Booth was destroyed making both of them distraught.
+Later, an earthquake occurs, and Doraemon and Nobita head to Miyoko's home, where they save Miyoko from being killed.
+She then reveals that her father has been taken to the Demon Planet, that she escaped by luck, and asks Doraemon and Nobita for help to save her father.
+Eventually, she decides to leave alone as she does not want to endanger her friends.

-As more natural disasters occur, Doraemon's group decide to help "Miyoko" to finding the tome to defeat the demons.
-However, when they find the tome, "Miyoko" attacks Gian to get the tome, and reveals herself as Medusa, a demoness under control of the Demon King.
-She tries to kill the group by locking them in ice, however they escape.
+As more natural disasters occur, Doraemon's group decide to help "Miyoko" find the tome to defeat the demons.
+However, when they find the tome, "Miyoko" attacks Gian to get the tome and reveals herself as Medusa, a demoness under the control of the Demon King.
+She tries to kill the group by locking them in ice; however, they escape.
 They find that the tome was actually divided into two halves, which provides them a chance to save Earth.

-At the same time, they find the real Miyoko who appears as a mouse, whose curse is lifted under the light of the moon.
+At the same time, they find the real Miyoko, who appears as a mouse, whose curse is lifted under the light of the moon.
 As Doraemon is afraid of mice, the group casts a different spell to turn Miyoko into a cat, as their power cannot lift the curse.
 United, they then go to the Demon Planet to defeat the Demon King and rescue Miyoko's father.

 The group manages to break into the Demon Castle, armed with silver arrows to kill the Demon King.
-However, it does not work and they attempt to flee.
+However, it does not work, and they attempt to flee.
 Only Nobita and Doraemon manage to escape while the rest are captured and locked inside the Castle.
-Doraemon realizes that they can undo everything by going back in time to stop the Nobita in the past from requesting to change the real world into the magical world but are turned to stone by Medusa who managed to follow them.
+Doraemon realises that they can undo everything by going back in time to stop Nobita in the past from requesting to change the real world into the magical world, but they are turned to stone by Medusa, who managed to follow them.